mura94/mura94.github.io/aboutme.md

 subtitle: Stuff that interests me
 ---

-My name is Blake Jarvis, I'm born and raised in the Seattle area where I currently live with my wife, dog and cats.
+My name is Blake Jarvis, I'm born and raised in the Seattle area where I currently live with my wife, dog, and cats.

 I have many interests that I will be posting about on this site: